 McCarthy stole Truman’s thunder in the early 1950s.
 By reinvigorating HUAC, Truman fanned flames that, if they didn’t consume him personally, at least displaced whatever momentum the Fair Deal would’ve otherwise had.
 In 1952, the Democrats took the unusual action of not nominating Truman for another term even though he was eligible.
 As more Americans came to appreciate civil rights reform, Medicare, and the early success of Cold War containment strategy, Truman’s stock rose among historians.
 However, his 22% approval ratings when he left office are still the lowest in history — lower even than Richard Nixon when he resigned in disgrace in 1974 as he was being impeached.
 A common joke went that “to err is Truman.”
 In truth, when people say they want a “strong leader,” what they really mean is that they want a leader to stand up to people they disagree with while caving in to their own wishes.
 Politicians like Truman, that actually have a spine, are bound to alienate nearly everyone given enough time.
 Then, years later, when a contemporary politician craters on behalf of a policy someone opposes, they lament that a “guy like Truman” isn’t around anymore to take charge and say “the Buck stops here!”

 At the time, Truman hadn’t yet aged like a fine wine in history books and the Democrats hoped to nominate popular war hero Dwight Eisenhower, aka “Ike,” as their candidate.
 Ike was a centrist and wasn’t sure at first which party he’d belong to were he to become a politician, but he eventually accepted the Republican nomination.
 As NATO commander, he also wanted to displace potential GOP candidate Robert Taft because he saw him as too isolationist.
-Ike saw the early Cold War as the wrong time for American to turn inward again, the way it had after World War I.
+Ike saw the early Cold War as the wrong time for American to turn inward again, the way it had after World War I, and Taft wasn’t a NATO fan.

 The outwardly affable Ike won the election and served two terms, from 1953-61.
-He gave people the impression of being simpler and more easygoing than he really was, but it stands to reason that no one who rose all the way through the ranks of the military to lead the European effort in World War II was anything short of cunning and manipulative.
+He gave people the impression of being simpler and more easygoing than he really was, but no one rises through the ranks of the military to lead the European effort in World War II without being bright and cunning.
 Anyone unfortunate enough to sit down at the bridge or poker table with Ike discovered that in short order.
 This was the man, after all, who tricked Hitler into thinking the Allied invasion of 1944 was planned for a different spot.

 Eisenhower demonstrated his political prowess by nominating Richard Nixon as his VP running mate.
 Nixon was so adamantly anti-communist that it inoculated Ike against McCarthy’s attacks.
 Nixon earned his nickname “Tricky Dick” in a 1950 California senatorial race against Helen Gahagan Douglas, former actress and lover of Texas Congressman Lyndon Johnson.
 Picking up on a line from some of her earlier opponents in the primary, Tricky Dick argued that anyone open to civil rights progress for Blacks must be a Soviet sympathizer (it says a lot about the contradictory state of early Cold War America that anyone who endorsed true democracy was suspected of being a communist).
 Nixon accused Douglas of being “pink down to her underwear” and won the race, even garnering some secret funds from Democrat John Kennedy.
 Nixon, in other words, knew how to run a political campaign.

 However, he nearly torpedoed Ike’s campaign with an illegal fund-raising snafu.
 Nixon rectified the situation with his infamous Checkers Speech, in which he apologized for taking illegal contributions but refused to return one critical gift: a pet Cocker Spaniel puppy named “Checkers” that he’d given to his children.
 It was a good example of spinning a potentially negative incident to one’s advantage.
 Voters don’t care about anything else once they’re thinking of puppies.
 Canines can play a big role in politics.
 In 1944, FDR scored points at a Teamster’s Convention in the wake of Republican rumors that he’d wasted taxpayer dollars using a destroyer to rescue his Scottish Terrier Fala, who’d been left behind in the Aleutian Islands after a conference.
 To uproarious applause, Roosevelt said, “I don’t resent attacks, and my family doesn’t resent attacks…but Fala resents attacks!”
 A study during the 1992 presidential election found that, while only 15% of the voters knew the candidates’ stance on the death penalty and 5% on the capital gains tax, 86% knew that the Bush’s dog was named “Millie.”
-Every president has to have a dog (pet list).
+In America, presidential dogs are obligatory (pet list).

 Eisenhower thought Nixon was a creep but this was the height of the McCarthy era and he needed someone to stay on the anti-communist offensive when the situation called for it.
 By letting Nixon be his equivalent of a hockey thug or “goon,” he could maintain his dignity by staying above the fray himself.
 As a young Congressman from California, Nixon earned his stripes through his investigation of diplomat Alger Hiss.
 Nixon based his investigation on the charges of Whittaker Chambers, himself a former courier for the Soviet underground who’d renounced communism.
 There’s a near consensus today that Hiss was a Soviet spy, but we’ll know more when HUAC files are unsealed in 2026.